microsoft/PowerPlatformConnectors/certified-connectors/LnkBio/Readme.md

-# Lnk.Bio Connector
+# Lnk.Bio
 This is a connector for Lnk.Bio.
-Lnk.Bio is a link-in-bio and website builder web tool and mobile app favoured by 600,000 creators.
+Lnk.Bio is a link-in-bio and website builder web tool and mobile app favored by 600,000 creators.
 With this connector, you can automate your Lnk.Bio Lnks creation, streamlining your workflow.

 ## Publisher: Lnk.Bio